Flag of New England: Pine tree flags

 The exact origin of the pine tree as a symbol of New England is unclear.
 Some point to the use of the pine as a symbol in the region before European colonization.
 The Five Nations Confederacy used such a symbol.
-Referred to as the “Tree of Peace” it symbolized the bringing together of different tribes into the confederacy.
+Referred to as the "Tree of Peace", it symbolized the bringing together of different tribes into the confederacy.
 A common symbol of the confederacy was a tall thin pine with an eagle mounted on the top.
-Though the Iroquois were largely concentrated outside of New England they exerted influence on neighboring tribes.
-The Pennacook tribe (Pennacook meaning “Children of the Pine Tree”) was located in what is now northern Massachusetts and New Hampshire.
-This tribe had an influence on the early New England settlers, the Massachusetts Bay Colony even featuring a Pennacook tribe member on their seal (This seal also features a pine and oak tree).
-The oak tree which had been seen as a symbol for England for centuries was also used as a symbol in Connecticut.
+Though the Iroquois were largely concentrated outside of New England, they exerted influence on neighboring tribes.
+The Pennacook tribe (Pennacook meaning "Children of the Pine Tree") was located in what is now northern Massachusetts and New Hampshire.
+This tribe had an influence on the early New England settlers.
+The Massachusetts Bay Colony even featuring a Pennacook tribe member on their seal—this seal also features a pine and oak tree.
+The oak tree, which had been seen as a symbol for England for centuries, was also used as a symbol in Connecticut.

 The use of the pine could be theorized to be an extension of the tree motif this time for New England.
 Another theory refers more to the love of the New England settlers to their new homeland, a homeland they viewed as bestowed by divine providence.
 This new world was to be a holy land, and provided the inhabitants with many forests of pine and other natural bounty.
 The pine could then be seen as a simple motif, in keeping with Puritan tradition of the New Englanders religious ideals.
 Other researchers have pointed to the use of the pine in the ship building of the region, and suggested the importance of the symbol may be due to New England's maritime culture.
-Regardless of origin, the pine had become in the 17th century a symbol for New England.
+Regardless of origin, the pine had become in the seventeenth century a symbol for New England.
 Another usage was Pine tree shilling which began being minted in 1652 under John Hull.
 Pine trees were also featured on the New Hampshire colonial seal, and today feature prominently on the state flags and seals of Maine and Vermont.
 The reverse of the flag of Massachusetts featured a pine tree from 1908 to 1971.